cakephp/docs/en/core-libraries/core-components/authentication.rst

     A URL (defined as a string or array) to the controller action that handles logins.
 Defaults to `/users/login`

+.. php:attr:: loginRedirect

+    The URL (defined as a string or array) to the controller action users should be redirected to after logging in.
+This value will be ignored if the user has an ``Auth.redirect`` value in their session.

 .. php:attr:: authError